 The longer people live, the greater the chance they may require long-term care.
 NAIC reported that about 70 percent of people who reach age 65 are expected to need some form of long-term care at least once in their lifetime.

 So, what is the ideal age for purchasing long-term care insurance?

 In one scenario, a 55-year-old woman buying a $5,000 monthly benefit for a maximum of 36 months will spend about $360 a month in premium.
 The policy has a 90-day waiting period, meaning the policyholder will have to pay the first 90 days of care out of their own pocket before benefits kick in.

 In this hypothetical scenario, the woman requires long-term nursing home care at the age of 55.
 That means she paid premiums for 20 years before collecting benefits.
 Assuming the premium amount did not increase over those 20 years, she would have paid a total of $86,400 in premium.

-Now consider the same scenario with a 45-year-old, who won’t require long-term care for 30 years.
+Now consider the same scenario for a 45-year-old who won’t require long-term care for 30 years.

 On the one hand, her premium will be $285 a month, $75 a month less than the 55-year-old.
 On the other hand, the total amount of premium she’ll pay over 30 years is $102,600, or $16,200 more than waiting until age 55.
 It would take 20.5 months after the 90-day waiting period for the policy to pay for itself.